-The primary objective of this project is to conduct controlled exposure experiments (CEEs) with tagged beaked and pilot whales exposed to Navy MFAS signals.
-The highest priority objective is to conduct CEEs using operational 53C sonar from real Navy vessels through direct coordination with Naval assets during ongoing training operations.
+The primary objective of the Atlantic-BRS is to conduct controlled exposure experiments (CEEs) with tagged beaked and pilot whales exposed to Navy MFAS signals.
+The highest priority objective is to conduct CEEs using operational 53C sonar from real Navy vessels through direct coordination during ongoing training operations.
 This has been successfully and reliably accomplished through close coordination between the research team and colleagues from U.S. Fleet Forces Command.
-Simulated MFAS from an experimental sound source is used when vessels are unavailable during periods when whales are tagged are.
-This project is ongoing, with three field seasons completed and one or several more are planned.
-Earlier baseline tagging efforts and the concentrated field effort during this project have yielded the largest sample size of tagged Cuvier’s beaked whales and incidental sonar and CEE data with MFAS sources obtained to date anywhere in the world.
+Simulated MFAS from an experimental sound source was also used in earlier phases of the project when Navy vessels were unavailable.
+This project is ongoing, but transitioning in focus.
+Earlier baseline tagging efforts and the concentrated field effort have yielded the largest sample size of tagged Cuvier’s beaked whale behavior and behavioral responses to known MFAS exposure obtained to date anywhere in the world.
 These studies have focused on CEEs with repeated, conventional duration (1-2s) MFAS signals.
 The analyses of the >100 known exposure events from 20 CEEs with both simulated and operational sources are being finalized, and results published in a number of peer-reviewed publications.